jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: If we had the same mortality rate now as in 1900, more than half the people in the world today would not be alive.
+⚡<!-- FUNFACT --> Fun fact: Each of us generates about 3.5 pounds of rubbish a day, most of it paper.

 </div>